hanningzhang/hanningzhang.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year MSCS student at University of Illinois Urbana-Champaign (UIUC).
-Previously, I graduated from The Hong Kong University of Science and Technology (HKUST), majoring in Computer Science.
-Currently, I am working with [Shizhe Diao](https://shizhediao.github.io/) and [Yong Lin](https://linyongver.github.io/yonglin.github.io/) at [StatML Lab](https://statml.hkust.edu.hk/), advised by Professor [Tong Zhang](http://tongzhang-ml.org/).
-In 2023 Spring, I had the privilege to exchange at the University of Illinois Urbana-Champaign (UIUC) and work at [Blender Lab](https://blender.cs.illinois.edu/), advised by [Manling Li](https://limanling.github.io/) and Professor [Heng Ji](https://blender.cs.illinois.edu/hengji.html).
+I am a first-year MSCS student at the University of Illinois Urbana-Champaign (UIUC).
+Previously, I graduated from The Hong Kong University of Science and Technology (HKUST) in 2024, majoring in Computer Science.
+Previously, I worked as a research intern on the topic of LLM hallucination and alignment, advised by Professor [Tong Zhang](http://tongzhang-ml.org/).
+In 2023 Summer, I had the privilege to work as a research intern at [Blender Lab](https://blender.cs.illinois.edu/), advised by Professor [Heng Ji](https://blender.cs.illinois.edu/hengji.html).

 Research Interest
 ------
 My research interests include Natural Language Processing (NLP) and Large Language Models (LLMs).
-Especially, I am excited about improving the factuality and mitigating the hallucination of the language models.
+I have a broad interest in LLM alignment.
+I am now working on Reward Modeling for Mathematical Reasoning.
+I also worked on LLM hallucination in the past.

 Education
 ------